RTEMS/rtems-docs/posix_users/thread_cancellation.rst

 Directives
 ==========

 This section details the thread cancellation manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _pthread_cancel:

 pthread_cancel - Cancel Execution of a Thread
 ---------------------------------------------